pragathireddy989/sample/README.md

 mobile app devolpers
 devops

-they all play a crucial role in development
+they all play a crucial role in development in the company